julian-molina/Documentation/_includes/trading_engine/entry-target-size.md

 <!--------------------------------------------- CONTENT starts -->

-Check the explanations on the initial target definitions at the trading system for further details.
+Refer to the explanations on the entry target size for some relevant context.

+Refresh this concepts by reading about the [initial target definitions](suite-strategies-open-targets.html) at the trading system.

 <!--------------------------------------------- CONTENT ends -->